Frequently Asked Questions

 Q. I am sure I want to go to medical school after graduation.
 What do I need to do?

 A. First, register with the Health Professions Advisory Committee.
-You will get lots of information on how to go through the process and also about on-campus workshops, speakers, etc. To register, contact Professor Chris Swart or Kathy Mallinson.
+You will get lots of information on how to go through the process and also about on-campus workshops, speakers, etc. To register, fill out the information form linked to the main HPAC website.
+You will work with your HPAC advisor to craft your own path through college, possible gap years, and into medical school.

 Q. I thought I wanted to go to medical school, but now I am not sure.
 Are there other options?

-A. There are many other options.
-These include being a naturopathic or osteopic doctor, a dentist, optometrist, nurse, physician’s assistant, physical therapist, occupational therapist, speech therapist, psychologist, or pubic health specialist.
+A. There are many other options!
+And options that bring great professional and personal satisfaction and involve working with patients!
+These include being a dentist, optometrist, nurse, physician’s assistant, physical therapist, occupational therapist, speech therapist, psychologist, or pubic health specialist.
 Talk to a committee member to learn more.

-Q. Besides completing the pre-med required courses and taking the MCATs, what else should I do?
+Q. Besides completing the pre-med required courses and taking the MCAT, what else should I do?

 A. Getting some practical experience can really help round out your application.
-This can be doing research in a lab on campus, doing significant volunteer work at a local hospital or clinic, or completing Health Fellows.
-See a member of the committee for more ideas.
+Every student finds their own path.
+This can be doing research in a lab on campus, doing significant volunteer work at a local hospital or clinic, or completing Health Fellows, or it might include athletics or extracurricular activities that don’t have anything to do with medicine.
+Talk to your HPAC advisor for more ideas.